-It Took Losing an E-3 Over Iran: Pentagon Finally Funds the Wedgetail
+It Took Losing an E-3 to Iran: Pentagon Finally Funds the Wedgetail

 by | May 22, 2026 | Military Aviation, News | 0 comments

-It took losing an E-3 Sentry over Iran to make the Pentagon do what it should have done years ago.
-Secretary of Defense Pete Hegseth has submitted a budget amendment to the White House adding funding for the E-7A Wedgetail to the fiscal year 2027 budget request — reversing a decision made just months earlier to defer the programme.
+It took losing an E-3 Sentry to Iranian missiles to make the Pentagon do what it should have done years ago.
+Secretary of Defense Pete Hegseth has submitted a budget amendment to the White House adding funding for the E-7A Wedgetail to the fiscal year 2027 budget request — reversing a decision made just months earlier to zero out the programme.
 The loss of an aging AWACS aircraft during Operation Epic Fury apparently concentrated minds.
 The E-3 Sentry fleet has been in crisis for years.
 The aircraft — based on the Boeing 707 airframe — entered service in 1977.
-The average airframe is approaching 50 years old.
+The oldest airframes are approaching 50 years old.
 Readiness rates have been abysmal: at times, fewer than half the fleet has been mission-capable.
 The Air Force has been trying to retire the E-3 and replace it with the E-7 Wedgetail — a modern airborne early warning platform based on the Boeing 737 — but budget fights kept pushing the timeline to the right.
-Then one of them was shot down.
+Then one of them was destroyed on the ground by an Iranian missile strike.

 Quick Facts